Airlines expect U.S. operations to rebound on Thursday as FAA investigates outage

 Airlines hope for return to normal Thursday after FAA outage snarls U.S. travel

-(Reporting by David Shepardson and Rajesh Kumar Singh; writing by Jamie Freed.
-Editing by Gerry Doyle)
+(Reporting by David Shepardson and Rajesh Kumar Singh, additional reporting by Abhijith Ganapavaram; writing by Jamie Freed; Editing by Gerry Doyle and Shailesh Kuber)

 ((David.Shepardson@thomsonreuters.com; 2028988324))